razor-network/oracle-contracts/docs/StakeManager.md

 function unstake(uint32 stakerId, uint256 sAmount) external nonpayable
 ```

 staker/delegator must call unstake() to lock their sRZRs and should wait for params.withdraw_after period after which he/she can call initiateWithdraw() in withdrawInitiationPeriod.
-If this period pass, lock expires and she will have to extendUnstakeLock() to able to initiateWithdraw again
+If this period pass, lock expires and she will have to resetUnstakeLock() to able to initiateWithdraw again